SymfonyCasts/symfony5/sfcasts/ep1/flex.md

 > Hey!
 Where the heck does this recipe live?
 Can I see it?

 That's a *great* question!
-Let's look at it next.
+Let's find out where the recipes live and what they look like, next.